LL.M. in Trial Advocacy

-Designed for the practicing attorney, the program is a one-year, 24-credit degree program, scheduled primarily in the evenings and on weekends.
-Our distance-learning component allows students from across the country to attend evening lectures via live, online broadcasts.
-All students attend performance weekends at our Philadelphia campus.
-Students graduate with a LL.M. degree in Trial Advocacy, and earn 24 substantive CLE credits.
+Designed for the practicing attorney, the program is a one-year, 24-credit degree program, scheduled primarily in the evenings and on weekends (For more details, see our lawyer friendly LL.M. calendar).
+Our distance-learning component allows students from across the country to attend evening lectures and demonstrations via live, online broadcasts.
+All students attend two power performance weekends a semester at our Philadelphia campus.
+Students graduate with a LL.M. degree in Trial Advocacy, and earn 24 substantive CLE credits and two ethics credits.
 In addition, this program provides a segue for our students to teach in academia.

 The LL.M. in Trial Advocacy is the only program of its kind in the country.
 It is an ideal fit for those who aspire to perfect both litigation tactics and courtroom performance.
 Prospective applicants are encouraged to speak with alumni who have completed the program.